 Steel Products Procurement Act

-Under the Steel Products Procurement Act as amended, DGS, through its Public Works deputate, must review all department-approved requests for exempt machinery and equipment steel products from the previous calendar year.
+Under the Steel Products Procurement Act as amended, DGS, through its Capital Programs deputate, must review all department-approved requests for exempt machinery and equipment steel products from the previous calendar year.
 In doing so, the department creates a public listing of these exemptions for public comment.
 At the conclusion of the public comment period, the department finalizes the list of exempt machinery and equipment steel products for that calendar year.
 During that calendar year, contracting public bodies and their contractors, subcontractors, and suppliers can rely upon this list in complying with the Act.

-Pursuant to the Amendment and DGS’ Statement of Policy, DGS will not consider any changes to the Exemption List for 2021 of Steel Products during the calendar year for which it was created.
+Pursuant to the Amendment and DGS’ Statement of Policy, DGS will not consider any changes to the 2023 SPPA Exemption List of Steel Products during the calendar year for which it was created.
 At the beginning of each calendar year, DGS will update the previous Final List to add steel products waived on ST-4 forms approved by DGS during the preceding calendar year.
 The new proposed list will be

 published in Pennsylvania